mohammadr8za/nlprocessing/README.md

   **NOTE:** CBOW is more efficient and lead to a better performance in samll datasets.

   * ***Skip-Gram:*** this algorithm is similar to CBOW, however, it works in the opposite way!
 In fact, Skip-Gram also selects a group of words, but, here we mask all words but one (the current word) and feed it to a shallow NN to reach the context vectors (representing neighbor words).
-This NN has on input layer of size V (one-hot inputs), one hidden layer of size E (Embedding size) and one output layer of size V (one-hot output).
-Therefore, input to the network is of size (1, V) and context vector is of shape (1, E). and repeat this for all the context words.
-In face each word passes the network k times (k equals 2*C). e.g., consider the sentence below:
+This NN has one input layer of size V (one-hot inputs), one hidden layer of size E (Embedding size) and one output layer of size V (one-hot output).
+Therefore, input to the network is of size (1, V) and the context vector is of shape (1, E). and feeding words to the NN repeats for each context words independently.
+In fact, each word passes the network k times (k (number of context words) equals 2*C (C is the window size)). e.g., consider the sentence below:

   "the cold weather freezes this river each year"